All community associations, at least annually, are faced with action items requiring a vote of their membership.

 The four most common types of proxy are:

 - General, the member appoints the proxy holder to cast the absentee member's vote on all action items properly bought before the membership as the proxy holder determines in his/her sole judgment;

 - Directed, which instructs the proxy holder to vote in a specific way and may limit the proxy to voting only on certain action items;

 - Quorum, which means that the proxy only counts towards obtaining quorum, but the proxy holder cannot vote on any items at the meeting, and,

 - A combination of a general and a directed proxy, which can only be applicable when there are going to be votes on multiple issues during the meeting.
-The member instructs the proxy to vote a certain way on one or more issues (i.e., directed proxy) but gives the proxy holder the freedom to vote as the proxy wishes on any other matters (i.e., general proxy).
+The member instructs the proxy to vote a certain way on one or more issues (i.e., directed proxy), but gives the proxy holder the freedom to vote as the proxy wishes on any other matters (i.e., general proxy).

-On matters for which the member uses a general proxy, the member is trusting the judgment of the proxy holder to vote in the best interest of the proxy giver without directing the proxy holder on how to cast the member's vote.
+On matters for which the member uses a general proxy, the member is trusting the judgment of the proxy holder to vote in the best interest of the member without directing the proxy holder how to cast the member's vote.
 On matters for which the member uses a directed proxy, the member is trusting the proxy holder to vote the way the member instructs on the face of the proxy.
-It is important to understand that a proxy is an agreement between the proxy giver and the proxy holder, accordingly, the association has no responsibility to make sure the proxy holder votes consistent with the directed proxy giver's instructions.
+It is important to understand that a proxy is an agreement between the proxy giver and the proxy holder; accordingly, the association has no responsibility to make sure the proxy holder votes consistent with the directed proxy giver's instructions.
 Consequently, it is very important that the member giving the proxy appoint a trustworthy proxy holder.

 Written Ballots and Electronic Voting